 Out-of-Network claims must be submitted within 15 months after the date of service.
 In certain cases, state or federal law may allow additional time to file a claim, if you could not reasonably file within the 180-day period.
-The claim must have the information we need to determine benefits.
-If the claim does not include enough information, the Claims Administrator will ask you for more details and inform you of the time by which we need to receive that information.
+The claim must have the information the Plan needs to determine benefits.
+If the claim does not include enough information, the Claims Administrator will ask you for more details and inform you of the time by which the Plan needs to receive that information.
 Once the Claims Administrator receives the required information, the Claims Administrator will process the claim according to the terms of your Plan.